Favorass/Little-Fighter-2-Unofficial-Update-v3.0u/README.md

  - **Design and UI changes** — Favoras, darkfiren, STM1993
  - **"How to Play Online" guide** — NTSD community

-> If I forgot to mention you or somebody else — you're free to tag me (@Favoras) on one of the Discord servers I mentioned in Contacts
+> If I've forgotten to mention you or someone else - feel free to tag me (@Favoras) on any of the Discord servers I've listed in Contacts.